General & Specialty Services

 EPIRETINAL MEMBRANE (ERM)

 Epiretinal membrane is a thin film that can form on the surface of the retina.
-It can cause blurry vision or distortion.
-Surgery may be recommended and vision can often be improved.
+It causes blurry vision and distorted vision.
+Treatment is surgery.

 MACULAR HOLE (MH)